jaredwray/writr/README.md

 ## Features
 * No configuration requrired.
 Just setup the folder structure with a logo, favicon, and css file.
 * Builds a static website that can be hosted anywhere.
 * For more complex projects easily add a `writr.config.js` or `writr.config.ts` file to customize the build process.
+With PRE and POST methods.
 * Support for single page with readme or multiple pages with a table of contents.
 * Will generate a sitemap.xml and robots.txt for SEO.
 * Uses Github release notes to generate a changelog page.